Rino Gaetano: Biography

 In 1969, Gaetano approached Folkstudio, a well-known club in Rome for promoting young artists.
-His style proved to be very different from that of the other musicians.
-His strong use of irony caused concerns for the club managers, as he recounted:
+As he recounted, His style proved very different from that of the other musicians, and his strong use of irony caused concerns for the club managers:

-"When I sang at Folkstudio, it was the centre of discussions....in fact they did not want me to do many of my pieces because they thought I wanted to make fun of everyone."
+"When I sang at Folkstudio, I was already the center of discussion... in fact they did not want me to do many of my pieces because, as they said, it seemed like I just wanted to make fun of everyone."

-However, Gaetano was a multi-talented performer and during the early 1970s, in addition to gigging, he performed in cabarets and took part in several plays including playing the role of Estragon in Samuel Beckett's Waiting for Godot, the Fox in a production of Pinocchio by Italian director Carmelo Bene and reciting poetry by Majakovsky.
+Gaetano was a multi-talented performer and, during the early 1970s, he performed in cabarets and took part in several plays in addition to gigging.
+He played the role of Estragon in Samuel Beckett's Waiting for Godot, the Fox in a production of Pinocchio by Italian director Carmelo Bene, and recited poetry by Majakovsky.

-Gaetano was an accomplished actor and it was through his theatre experience that he developed much of his subsequent stage style and writing technique.
-He was inspired by German kabarett, a form of theatre that excels in political satire.
+Gaetano was an accomplished actor, developing much of his subsequent stage style and writing technique through his theatre experience.
+He was inspired by German kabarett, a form of theatre excelling in political satire.
 Wikipedia describes this as "unlike comedians who make fun of all kind of things, Kabarett artists (German: Kabarettisten) pride themselves as dedicated almost completely to political and social topics of more serious nature which they criticize using techniques like cynicism, sarcasm and irony."
 They were able to deal with social themes and political developments through their acts, something that inspired Gaetano and can be seen in many of his concepts and staging, for example, in his song Aida/Spendi spandi effendi regarding the oil crisis of the 1970s.
 It enabled him to make political observations while avoiding censorship.
 Gaetano cited Ionesco as his favourite playwright, one of the foremost writers of Theatre of the Absurd, saying that he explored the usual problem of the inability to truly communicate, isolation and exclusion.
 He developed a comedy act with his friend Bruno Francelleschi, 'Ad esempio a me piace...'
 (For example, I like...), as a mixture of theatre and music.